isomerpages/isomerpages-govtech/pages/smart-nation-builder/snb-privacy-statement.md

 2.3.
 The Service may utilise cookies to facilitate authentication and/or login to the Service.
 If such cookies are rejected, you might not be able to use the Service.

-3. Please see the Annex for any additional terms or information.
+3.Please see the Annex for any additional terms or information.

 **Use of data**